fsi-hack4autism/ms-fsi-hackathon-padtservices-team/README.md

 # Acknowledgements
-   Thanks to the fanatasic organizers and tech leads in machine learning group for answering all of my questions.
+   Thanks to the fanatasic organizers and tech leads in machine learning group for answering all of the questions.